bxparks/AceCommon/README.md

 * `tests/` - unit tests which require [AUnit](https://github.com/bxparks/AUnit)
 * `examples/` - example sketches
 * `examples/MemoryBenchmark`
-    * to gather the flash and static memory consumption of various functions and classes
+    * gathers the flash and static memory consumption of various functions and classes
-    * to validate my intuition of memory consumption of these routines
+    * validates my intuition of memory consumption of these routines
-    * to detect unexpected changes in memory consumption
+    * detects unexpected changes in memory consumption
+* `examples/AutoBenchmark`
+    * determines the CPU time consumed by various AceCommon features or functions

 ### Documentation